homofuturus/good-blog-base/_posts/2020-04-19-Why-Coronavirus-is-not-as-dangerous-as-other-diseases.md

 ---
-title: Why Coronavirus is not as dangerous as other diseases ?
+title: Why Coronavirus is not as dangerous as other diseases?
 updated: 2020-04-20 16:20
 ---